|Best Practice || > About > Best Practice

-- Manager of the Review Process: Jung A Kim, Associate Editor of Science Editing, Hanyang University, Korea
+- Manager of the Review Process: Jung A Kim, Hanyang University, Korea

 - Statistics Editor: Yong Gyu Park, The Catholic University of Korea, Korea

-- Layout Editors: Da Hye Lee, Academya, Korea; Hyeon Jung Park, Academya, Korea
+- Layout Editor: Da Hye Lee, Academya, Korea

-- Website and JATS XML File Producers: Jeonghee Im, M2community, Korea
+- Website and JATS XML File Producers: Minyoung Choi, M2PI, Korea; Jeonghee Im, M2PI, Korea

 5. Governing body